Important - Deadline Change!

 Please note: if you apply after the admission deadline, you will not be considered for an entrance scholarship, even if you have been granted permission to submit a late admission application.

-For the academic year 2016-2017, McGill University has established an additional program of complementary awards for recipients of the one-year entrance scholarship offer, if specific criteria are met.
+In addition to the entrance scholarship program for the academic year 2017-2018, McGill University has established a program of complementary awards for recipients of the one-year entrance scholarship offer, if they meet specific criteria.
 Receipt of a complementary award offer depends on the program of study in which you register and your fee-paying status.

-The total amount, which includes the one-year scholarship offer of $3000 and the top-up award (also a $3000 value) is $6,000 in the first year of undergraduate studies for students registered on a full-time basis (minimum 27 graded credits during the Fall and Winter terms) in deregulated programs.
+The total amount, which includes the one-year scholarship offer of $3000 and the top-up award, is valid in the first year of undergraduate studies for international-fee-paying students registered on a full-time basis (minimum 27 graded credits during the Fall and Winter terms) in deregulated programs.

-- paying tuition at the international fee rate
+- you must be paying tuition at the international fee rate

-- registered in a deregulated program with a minimum 27 graded credits during the Fall and Winter terms for academic year 2016-17
+- you must be registered in a deregulated program with a minimum 27 graded credits during the Fall and Winter terms for academic year 2017-2018

-- the recipient of a one-year entrance scholarship offer
+- you must be the recipient of a $3,000 one-year entrance scholarship offer.

-This special offer is valid one time only for academic year 2016-2017.
-Applicants who defer admission to January 2017 will be eligible for the winter instalment of $1500 only.
+This special offer is valid one time only for academic year 2017-2018.
+Applicants who defer admission to January 2018 will be eligible for the winter instalment only.

 Payment of the entrance scholarship takes place automatically in each of the Fall and Winter terms: one half the amount on September 1 and one half on January 1.
 The complementary award will also be paid in two instalments: one half the value on September 30 and one half on January 30.
 The named entrance scholarship will be recorded on your academic transcript but not the complementary award.